Cathenge is an Immersive Cat Temple Art Installation

 Cathenge is an interactive 3D printed Cat Temple dedicated to the Extraterrestrial Spacecats.
 Think: Tall, Elegant, Mystical Cat Statues – “The Catoliths” .
 Six in total, arrayed in a circle like the standing stones of Stonehenge, the Catoliths symbolize “Holofelinity” – Universal Cat Consciousness.
 Like the Monoliths of “2001: A Space Odyssey”, through direct interaction with the Catoliths human consciousness is evolved.
 The Catoltih’s intuitively bestow “Holofelinity”, the way of the Space Cats; a healing message of timeless love and peace.

 As a 3D printed sculptural installation, Cathenge represents the leading edge of ambition for the artistic application of large format additive printing.
-The sculptures are a multi-media fusion using 3D printed plastics and decorated with acrylic paints and gilding.
+The sculptures are a multi-media fusion using 3D printed plastics and iridescent clearcoat finish.
 LED lighting, lasers, sound, vibration and electronic interactive sensing are integral to the effect and provide visitors a direct experience of the mystical Spacecat consciousness.

 - Cathenge Mythos